zzzorigtbaatar/Password-Generator/README.md

 In order to do this project, I used Javascript, HTML, CSS, git, and github.

-I added javascript functions to a given starter code in which I utilized prompts and alerts to retrieve user inputs and choicesit .
+I added javascript functions to a given starter code in which I utilized prompts and alerts to retrieve user inputs and choices.

 ```
 //Create prompt to include special characters